 Domiciled residents of Virginia can apply for the Virginia Tuition Assistance Grant.
 The completed application must be printed and submitted to the Office of Financial Aid by July 31.
-Previous recipients of VTAG at Shenandoah University do not need to reapply.
+Those who received VTAG at Shenandoah University in the previous award year at the same degree level do not need to reapply.

 5. A Few Students are Asked to Verify Their Tax Information

 This process is called Verification.
-You maybe selected for Verification for a variety of reasons, you may have submitted whole dollar amounts on your FAFSA or claimed $0 income on your FAFSA.
+You maybe selected for Verification for a variety of reasons.
 If you have been selected, the Office of Financial Aid must verify your tax return information.
-You will receive a packet of Verification forms in the mail explaining all verification steps.
+All required forms and documents will be listed in Hornet Hub.
 You can also print the Verification Forms and submit them to the Office of Financial Aid.